everruler12/roam2github-demo/README.md

 2. Update your main.yml with the code [here](https://github.com/everruler12/roam2github-demo/blob/main/.github/workflows/main.yml)

-Note that this will only backup the JSON file and leave markdown alone.
+Note that this will only backup the JSON file (for now) and not export markdown.

+See more info at https://github.com/everruler12/roam2github